lm2343635/backup/README.md

 # backup
-Backup script for PHP and Java Web projects on Linux server.
+Backup and recover script for PHP website running on Linux server.

+## Setup

 The format of config file: